 Grand Bay is the first destination for many tourists who come to stay on the island.
 If you’re looking for the delights of the beach during the day and the fun of the nightlife, as well as visiting the shops for souvenirs, then Grand Bay will not disappoint you.

 First, unless you want to spend your time traveling by car or taxi along deserted roads and poorly lit at night, public transport is not available at this time, you are advised to stay in the village. from Grand-Baie or in the surrounding area.
 Housing issue in Grand Bay, you are spoiled.
 Between luxury 5-star hotels and villas owned by individuals, you’ll find it all along the coast and just a few minutes inland.
-Would you be tempted to stay at the Royal Palm, a luxury 5-star hotel that is popular with stars and heads of states?
+Would you be tempted to stay at the Royal Palm, a luxury 5-star hotel in Mauritius that is popular with stars and heads of states?
 Alternatively, you can choose from a large concentration of villas and apartments owned by individuals or managed by companies; many of these homes have a pool in addition to their proximity to the beach.

 The sea plays a leading role in the recreational area in the village of Grand Bay.
 In addition to several beautiful beaches in the area, such as Péreybère, Mont Choisy and La Cuvette where you can take a dip in the water or bask in the sand under the sun, a range of water sports are available to you .
 If you are staying in a luxury hotel, it’s easy to find what you are looking for: jet skiing, windsurfing and scuba diving for example.
 Otherwise, there are small companies or individuals serving the public.
 Do pedal boating or kayaking at Pereybere or water skiing for those who love thrills.